phelan-lewis/sherlock/README.md

 # sherlock

-This is a project to help with business coahcing call
+This is a project to help with business coaching call

 ### Example of how to generate safe jquery HTML elements
 ```